HinTak/RaspberryPi-Dev/Raspbian-Kernel-Releases.md

 `commit 971a2bb14b459819db1bda8fcdf953e493242b42` is not in either of the branches.

 This method has the advantage of showing which tags correspond to the same commit (just built differently).
+These take a minute or two.

 # Method 3

-`git branch -a --contains` is a lot slower (the below took a little over two hours!), but the information is more direct:
+`git branch -a --contains` is a lot slower (the below took over two hours!), but the information is more direct:

 ```
 $  git tag | grep raspberrypi-kernel_1.202 | xargs -n 1 -t git branch -a --contains